menandmice/micetro_docs/guides/implementation/system-requirements.rst

 .. note::
   The hardware requirements for the Micetro components are dependent on the size of the environment and usage.
 Refer to :ref:`architecture-overview` for details.

-Operating systems
+Operating Systems
 -----------------

-.. csv-table:: Operating systems
+.. csv-table:: Operating Systems
   :header: "Operating system", "Management Console [1]_", "Server Controllers", "Men&Mice Central", "Web Application", "API [2]_", "Command Line Interface"
   :widths: 20, 20, 20, 10, 10, 10, 10